 ‘There’s been a lot of activity around North Point recently, and people are asking if this could be the next Act of Wanton Wonder - our priority at this point is making sure the Gold Nose is returned back to Bransholme, where it belongs.’

-There is currently a great deal of industry in the shop unit, though it’s impossible to see exactly what – the only obvious thing is a copy of Mike Covell’s article on the history of the Gold Nose stuck in the windoware

-at greenginger.org.
+The Gold Nose of Green Ginger will be on display from Saturday June 17 through to Saturday August 19, where people will be able to see it at close quarters and partake in a range of activities and workshops.
+Full details are listed on The Green Ginger Fellowship's website at greenginger.org.

-People are also encouraged to follow the story on Facebook and twitter @GreenGingerHull.
+Follow The Green Ginger Fellowship’s investigations on Facebook and Twitter @GreenGingerHull.